Below we share many of the events that are in our main family fun calendar with a focus on elementary-aged children.

 - RICE & ARLINGTON BATTING CAGES (St Paul) – Indoor batting practice, $2/22 balls.

 Trampoline parks are a perennial favorite in our household because they are indoors and can be accessed any season in Minnesota.
 We list all of the Twin Cities’ trampoline & adventure parks in our comprehensive list of INDOOR PLAYGROUNDS IN THE TWIN CITIES.
-Our quick list here suggests you look into the SKYZONE franchise (multiple Twin Cities locations), URBAN AIR ADVENTURE PARK (Coon Rapids & Plymouth) and ZERO GRAVITY TRAMPOLINE PARK (Mounds View).
+Our quick list here suggests you look into the SKYZONE franchise (multiple Twin Cities locations), URBAN AIR ADVENTURE PARK (Apple Valley, Coon Rapids & Plymouth) and ZERO GRAVITY TRAMPOLINE PARK (Mounds View).

 Dance.
-For kids who want to move to the music, we have created a list ofย TWIN CITIES DANCE STUDIOS.
+For kids who want to move to the music, we have created a list of TWIN CITIES DANCE STUDIOS.